-Why Personal Check-Ins Still Matter in Managed IT Services
+The Importance of Personal Check-Ins in IT Services

-In an era where AI chatbots answer the phone, customer service forms are black holes, and tech vendors automate themselves into oblivion, Kosh Solutions still does something old-fashioned:
+In an era where AI chatbots answer the phone, customer service forms often feel like black holes, and tech vendors automate themselves into oblivion, Kosh Solutions still does something old-fashioned: We check in.
+With a real person.
+On purpose.

 The Default: Set It and Forget It

-Unfortunately, we have seen not only in managed services, but across many industries, the focus and default has become automation.
-Portals.
-Dashboards.
-Unending ticketing emails.
-While we appreciate the efficiency gains from automation - these tools for sure have their place! - essential context, trust, and personal accountability can get lost when tech support becomes purely transactional.
+Unfortunately, we have seen a troubling trend not only in managed services but across many industries.
+The focus has shifted to automation.
+Portals, dashboards, and unending ticketing emails dominate the landscape.
+While we appreciate the efficiency gains from automation—these tools certainly have their place—essential context, trust, and personal accountability can get lost when tech support becomes purely transactional.

 What Technical Check-Ins Actually Uncover